LuizFelipeMendes266/Wallmart-Analysis/README.md

 | 4     | 3.881| 2.540| 3.216972 | 52.795276  |
 | 10    | 4.468| 2.825| 3.575923 | 58.159292  |
 | 28    | 4.468| 2.825| 3.606420 | 58.159292  |

+***Store 4 was selected as the best investment since it has the best results regarding sales and local fuel price.***

 ## Usage